Month: June 2014

 I affectionately name it Cheshire Cat.
 I think I’ll be making a sweater out of it, maybe something like the the Pull me over ? or maybe the Briar Rose Tunic ?
 I’m not quite sure yet.
 Anyways, there’s still plenty of time left to decide since I’m not even half way through my Sea Breeze Sweater, and I still only have about a third done on my Spring Leaves shawl.
-Plus, I might not be knitting all that much this week since I finally got my future-mom-in-law’s rhubarb pie recipe so I’ll definitely be baking that some time this week.
+Plus, I might not be knitting all that much this week since there’s a rhubarb pie recipe that I absolutely have to try.
 Hmmmmm, scrumptious!

 So that’s all for today folks 🙂 Enjoy your craft time!